scg-unibe-ch/ese2021-team1/ese2021-project-scaffolding/scaffolding/README.md

 - [x] Create post component: Title, Image, etc. Title MUST be set.
 Category must be set.
 - [x] CRUD for posts.
 - [x] Upvote and Downvote posts and ranking of post.
 - [ ] Loading posts can be infinite scrolling, pagination or Load More.
+[ARIS - WORK IN PROGRESS]
 - [x] Create post categories (for post creation and wall display)
 - [x] **_Optional_**: Fans can comment on posts.
 - [ ] **_Optional_**: User Profile Page shows their uploads and upvotes.